adamstephensen/faqs/azure-demo-scripts/azure-developer-cli.md

 Importantly - we doing all this using Infrastructure as Code.
 So the deployments are repeatable and can be used in our devops processes.

+Working out how to build, configure, and deploy these components using infrastructure as code the first time can take a dev weeks to work out.

+The Azure CLI means you can be up and running in a few minutes.

 # Setup

 ## Ensure the Azure Developer CLI and GitHub CLI are configured